Transchromatic extensions in motivic and Real bordism: Non-trivial brackets in MGL

+be the quotient of the motivic dual Steenrod algebra by the ideal generated by the \(\xi_i\)s.
 This is a Hopf algebroid under the motivic dual Steenrod algebra, and the generators \(\tau_i\) are now primitive.
 In particular, all of the interesting behavior in \(\Ext\) is determined by the left and right units on \(\tau\) (since \(\rho\), being in the Hurewicz image, is necessarily primitive).

-Just as classically, this Hopf algebroid is related to the homology of \(\BPGL\).
+Just as classically, this Hopf algebroid is related to the homology of \(\BPGL\), via the cotensor product.
+Recall that if \(\Gamma\) is a Hopf algebroid, \(M\) is a right \(\Gamma\)-comodule with coproduct \(\psi_M\), and \(N\) a left \(\Gamma\)-comodule with coproduct \(\psi_N\), then the cotensor product of \(M\) and \(N\) is defined by an equalizer diagram

 \begin{theorem}[{\cite{BorghesiMoravaK}, \cite{OrmsbyExt}}] We have an isomorphism of \(\mathcal A_\star\)-comodule algebras

 \end{theorem}